 Evaluating the main competitors in the market;

-Mapping the customer journey.
+Mapping the user journey.

-Focus on the Right Solution
+Focus on the right solutions

 A discovery phase helps the team to understand the concept of the project better.
 So, the team can underline and evaluate the main drivers of the project rather than just followed by the proposed solution of the client.
 Once the expert team understands the project background they can suggest alternative solutions.
 Somewhat than a client (who doesn’t have a required background) might not even think is possible to implement.
 Such solutions are often either better, or cheaper than those proposed by the client.

-Focus on the Context
+Focus on the context

 Finally, a discovery phase provides a context for the many decisions that happen on a daily basis during the project.
-It will reduce costly mistakes, misunderstandings, and unnecessary functionality.
+It will significantly reduce risks like costly mistakes, misunderstandings, and unnecessary functionality.
 The better informed the digital team are, the faster good decisions can be made and the better the final solution.

-The major benefit from the discovery phase is that the project requirements and specifications can be validated based on evidence, not an assumption.
+The major benefit from the discovery phase consulting is that the project requirements and specifications can be validated based on evidence, not an assumption.
 Consequently, a balance between the business goals, the needs, and wishes of the users is achieved.

 Who are the current project team and what are their responsibilities?